 Would you like to be a PGL Sponsored Athlete?

 If you are aged between 11 and 18, in full time education and you compete in one of the sports PGL provides, or if you know of a talented young athlete that would benefit from sponsorship, you might like to consider applying for sponsorship in the future.
-Information about applying for sponsorship for the 2018 sponsorship year will be available in Autumn 2017.
+Information about applying for sponsorship for the 2018/19 sponsorship year will be available in spring 2018.

 Our Sponsored Athletes